 2-4 peeled whole garlic cloves

-2-3 tablespoons of ghee (you can get ghee at an Indian store.
-If you want to make south Indian ghee, you can read about it on this website.
-I am sure I will post something about it soon enough though.
-I LOVE ghee in general and South Indian ghee in particular) (if you don’t have ghee, you can simply use sunflower oil, vegetable oil, or really any oil with a high smoking point.
+2-3 tablespoons of ghee (You can get ghee at an Indian store.
+If you want to make your own, here is my recipe.
+If you don’t have ghee, you can simply use sunflower oil, vegetable oil, or really any oil with a high smoking point.
 DO NOT USE BUTTER, it will smoke and burn before the spices are properly fried).

 1. The first thing to do is to prepare the dal (lentils).
 I use moong dal for this recipe.
 If you don’t live in India, you should be able to get most lentils at an Indian store.
 I normally soak lentils for a few hours before I cook them (this helps them cook faster and apparently helps to reduce bloating and gas; I am still looking for studies to back this up, which I will cite here when I find them).
 If you don’t have the time to do this, you can skip this step.
 This is how the lentils look soaked: